 The “ION Boost” function basically puts the machine into a high-power mode for 60 seconds to provide much greater suction power for those trickier corners and bigger debris-covered areas.

 The Shark Stick Vac provides great versatility and is easy to maneuver around your home.
 Maintaining it is easy with the washable foam filters that can be accessed using two tabs.
 Shark recommends washing the filter once a month.
 We recommend purchasing additional filters so you always have one clean and dry.
-That link also provides a Hepa filter if preferred.
+That link also provides a Hepa filter if you would prefer it over the foam filters.
+I have found that the foam filters work great in my vacuums.

 There are always going to be people who prefer either the Dyson or the Shark simply because they are loyal fans of the brand.
 We believe that both companies have produced some awesome cordless stick vacuums here.